lennono/Phone-Demographic/README.md

 # Phone-Demographic

-A program that can determine whether two phone numbers are from the same state (USA)
+A program that can determine whether two phone numbers are from the same state (USA), using an API and user input for the two numbers